bghammill/bghammill.github.io/ims-04-foundations/index.md

 ## Learning objectives

 - Translate research hypotheses into statistical hypotheses
-- Perform a randomization test for two proportions using the **infer** package
+- Perform a randomization test for two proportions
 - Interpret the results from the randomization test in the context of the research
 - Describe different (and their impact on the research conclusions) errors that might have been present
-- Create a bootstrap confidence interval for a single proportion using the **infer** package.
+- Create a bootstrap confidence interval for a single proportion

 ## Lessons